shabin5785/Golang_notes/Go_3.md

 Method expressions can be helpful when you need a value to represent a choice among several methods belonging to the same typ e so that you can cal l the chosen met hod with many dif ferent receivers

+-A var iable or met hod of an object is said to be **encapsulated** if it is inaccessible to clients of the objec t.
+Encapsulat ion, sometimes cal le d information hiding, is a key aspect of object-oriented programming.